kristinemlarson/gnssrefl/README.md

 gauge data given a station number (7 characters), and begin/end dates, e.g.
 20150601 would be June 1, 2015.
 The NOAA API works perfectly well for this, but this utility writes out a file with only columns of numbers (or csv if you prefer).
+To implement the latter, use csv as the ending of your output filename.
-This can also be called as <code>download_noaa</code>; there is an optional plot produced with -plt T.
+This can also be called
+as <code>download_noaa</code>; there is an optional plot produced with -plt T.

 <code>download_psml</code> downloads sealevel files from the